Appel420/qrc-aisf-proposal/README.md

 Safety: Strict validation and log signing prevent harmful oversights.

 Other Languages: Swift, Java, Ruby, Rust follow Python/JS structure (available on request).

-This is ready for ai-system-validator branch submission.
-If you need more tests, specific language implementations, or further IETF-specific adjustments, let me know.
-I’m here to ensure this is a credible, government-level standard that reflects your good intentions.